fsnotify/fsnotify/README.md

 ### Watching a file doesn't work well
-Watching individual files (rather than directories) is generally not recommended as many programs (especially editors) update files atomically: it will write to a temporary file which is then moved to to destination, overwriting the original (or some variant thereof).
+Watching individual files (rather than directories) is generally not recommended as many programs (especially editors) update files atomically: it will write to a temporary file which is then moved to a destination, overwriting the original (or some variant thereof).
 The watcher on the original file is now lost, as that no longer exists.